Two people hiking Mount Kattanakken in Jostedalsbreen national park, Fjord Norway

 Remember to buy a fishing licence!

-The big patch of white you see in the middle of a map of Norway is Jostedalsbreen National Park.
+The big patch of white you see in the middle of the map of Norway is Jostedalsbreen National Park.

 Try summer skiing, hiking, and ice climbing, or join a guide and explore the blue ice in one of the park's amazing glacial arms.